 When you experience a symptom of a bad transmission valve body, it is very noticeable.
 Chances are that you won’t let it go for too long because it will greatly impact your driving ability and will likely frustrate you while trying to change gears.
-Below are the top 4 symptoms of a bad transmission valve body.
+Below are four common symptoms of a bad transmission valve body.

 Do you notice any banging noises as you apply pressure to the brake pedal and slow down?
 Perhaps you also hear these noises when you put the car in reverse and drive backwards.
 You may even hear them simply from changing gears.
-If the answer is yes to any or all ofthese scenarios, then chances are you have a bad transmission valve body.
+If the answer is yes to any or all of these scenarios, then chances are you have a bad transmission valve body.

 If you try to change gears with the shifting stick and you notice it slips regularly, then you likely have a problem with the transmission valve body.
 You should never have a shifting stick which slips if your transmission valve body is fully functional.

 3) Cannot Downshift

 If the transmission is not able to downshift, then hydraulic fluid must not be entering the transmission valve body properly.
 Once this happens, the gears cannot be pressurized properly which degrades the performance of the vehicle.